Iron Jacket: Antelope Hills Expedition

-Governor Runnels issued very explicit orders to Ford, "I impress upon you the necessity of action and energy.
+Governor Hardin Richard Runnels issued very explicit orders to Ford, "I impress upon you the necessity of action and energy.
 Follow any trail and all trails of hostile or suspected hostile Indians you may discover and if possible, overtake and chastise them if unfriendly".

 On March 19, 1858, Ford went to the Brazos Reservation, near what today is the city of Fort Worth, Texas, and recruited the Tonkawa into his forces.
-Tonkawa Indians, the latter commanded by their "celebrated" chief Placido, hailed as the "faithful and implicitly trusted friend of the whites" (with limited mention of their cannibalism), undertook a campaign with approximately an equal number of Texas Rangers against the Comanches.
-Ford and Placido were determined to follow the Comanche and Kiowa up to their strongholds amid the hills of the Canadian River, and into the Wichita Mountains, and if possible, "kill their warriors, decimate their food supply, strike at their homes and families and generally destroy their ability to make war".
+Tonkawa Indians, the latter commanded by their "celebrated" chief Plácido, hailed as the "faithful and implicitly trusted friend of the whites" (with limited mention of their cannibalism), undertook a campaign with approximately an equal number of Texas Rangers against the Comanches.
+Ford and Plácido were determined to follow the Comanche and Kiowa up to their strongholds amid the hills of the Canadian River, and into the Wichita Mountains, and if possible, "kill their warriors, decimate their food supply, strike at their homes and families and generally destroy their ability to make war".

 In April 1858, Ford established Camp Runnells near what used to be the town of Belknap.
 Ford was still operating under Governor Runnell's explicit orders to "follow any and all trails of hostile and suspected hostile Indians, inflict the most severe and summary punishment", and to "allow no interference from any source".
 'Source' was interpreted to mean the United States, whose Army and Indian Agents might try to enforce federal treaties and federal statutory law against trespassing on the Indian territories in Oklahoma.
 On April 15, Ford's Rangers, accompanied by Tonkawa warriors, and Anadarko and Shawnee scouts from the Brazos Indian Reservation in Texas, crossed the Red River into Indian Territory.
 The force then advanced into the portion of the Comancheria in the Indian Territories in Oklahoma.
 Ford led his men across the Red River, into the Indian Territory, violating federal laws and numerous treaties, but stating later that his job was to "find and fight Indians, not to learn geography".